openmpf/openmpf.github.io/docs/docs/Python-Batch-Component-API.md

 An OpenMPF Python component is a class that defines one or more of the get_detections_from_\* methods and has a detection_type field.

+#### component.get_detections_from_\*
-All get_detections_from_\* methods are invoked through an instance of the component class and the only parameter passed in is an appropriate job object (e.g. `mpf_component_api.ImageJob`, `mpf_component_api.VideoJob`).
-Since the methods are invoked through an instance, instance methods and class methods end up with two arguments, the first is either the instance or the class respectively.
+All get_detections_from_\* methods are invoked through an instance of the component class.
+The only parameter passed in is an appropriate job object (e.g. `mpf_component_api.ImageJob`, `mpf_component_api.VideoJob`).
+Since the methods are invoked through an instance, instance methods and class methods end up with two arguments, the first is either the instance or the class, respectively.
 All get_detections_from_\* methods can be implemented either as an instance method, a static method, or a class method.
 For example:

 instance method: